MikielAgutu/typ-site/src/docs/getting-started.md

 Using `text.md`, Typ will then create a formatted PDF called `output.pdf`.

-### *Note for Linux users* 🚨
+### *Notes for Linux users* 🚨

+- Make `typ` executable with `chmod`
+    - `sudo chmod +x typ`
+- Typ depends on Python 3 on Linux
+    - It looks for Python 3 in `#!/usr/bin/python3`
-It might be necessary to run Typ with elevated permissions (e.g. with `sudo`).
+- You may need to run Typ with elevated permissions (e.g. with `sudo`).

-Your command line calls might look something more like this:

-`sudo ./typ typeset --inputFilepaths text.md`
+    - `sudo ./typ typeset --inputFilepaths text.md`
+- Typ has been tested on Ubuntu Linux
+    - It may perform differently on other versions

 ### Changing the output file